dafengzhen/youdeyiwu/docs/guide/desktop-development.md

 The files will be output in the ```out``` directory of the project.

+## Other

+**What if I want to build for Apple desktop?**

+Due to the lack of relevant devices, I am unable to test the build on Apple desktop.

+You may need to adapt certain parts of the project for the desktop version.

 ## Completion

 Through custom development, you can add various functionalities to the application as needed.